giohan/docket/README.md

-# Dockable #
+# Docket #

-**Dockable** is a command line utility that helps you build docker images, deploy containers and monitor running instances.
+**Docket** is a command line utility that helps you build docker images, deploy containers and monitor running instances.
 It uses Docker's [Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api/) in order to run it from any machine without having to install docker.

 ## Features ##